 What is validated?

 Another factor that determines which type of certificate you need is the validation method.
 There are many options for this too.
 The simplest form is the Domain Validation: only your domain name is validated.
 This method is particularly suited to applications for which information needs to be exchanged securely, but for which the identity of the owner of the website is less important.
-The encryption is also less noticeable, because users do not see the green address bar in their browser.

 In conclusion, there are a few additional factors that can play a determining role in your choice of certificate.
 There is, for instance, a guarantee provided by the certificate issuer.
 If abuse is discovered with unlawfully issued SSL certificates, the provider of the certificate guarantees compensation for the damage suffered by end users.
 The maximum amount for such compensation varies between $10,000 for the simplest certificate (Standard certificate with Domain name Validation) and $1,500,000 for Extended Validation from Symantec and Globalsign for multi-domain certificates.